bwu62/stat240-revamp/docs/04-data-frames.md

 Ruby,2023-09-14,2023-09-15,1,TRUE,1
 ```

-If you have a link to a dataset, you can directly pass it into `read_csv()` and it will automagically download the file to your system's temp folder and read it in.
+If you have a link to a dataset, you can directly pass it into `read_csv()` and it will automagically download the file to your system's temp directory and read it in.
 Make sure to save it into a data frame with a sensible name.
 It's also usually a good idea to print out the first few lines to check the result and see if everything worked without error.

 ``` r